CSF Barangays Cleared Of Road Obstructions [ Wednesday, 4th of September 2019 | 3 months ago ]

 Meanwhile, motorists caught disregarding the traffic signs are fined an amount of P500 to P5,000.

-Joining other cities and municipalities in the country, the City Government of San Fernando expressed support for the...
+To protect the rights and ensure the total well-being of children, the City Government of San Fernando kicked off on...
 Full story »